NBCLab/nimare-paper/content/resources.md

 **Listing 1** displays an example code snippet illustrating how to convert a Sleuth text file to a NiMARE dataset.

 The function `nimare.io.convert_sleuth_to_dataset` can be used to convert text files exported from Sleuth into NiMARE `Dataset`s.
-Here, we convert two files from a previous publication by NiMARE contributors {cite:p}`yanes2018`.
+Here, we convert two files from a previous publication by NiMARE contributors {cite:p}`yanes2018` into two separate `Dataset`s.

 ```{code-cell} ipython3
 from nimare import io